Get involved with your community

 Step 5: Complete NVRC's photo/video release form

-Completing the photo/video release form gives us permission to use any photos or videos taken of you during the course of your volunteering in our marketing materials or on our digital channels.Step 6: SUMMER CAMP VOLUNTEERS ONLY - complete the summer camp preferences form
+Completing the photo/video release form gives us permission to use any photos or videos taken of you during the course of your volunteering in our marketing materials or on our digital channels.Step 6: Upload all forms to your volunteer profile

-Once you have completed all the above steps, please scan and email your documents to volunteerforms@nvrc.ca with the subject line: Volunteer forms for “your name”. -
+Once you have completed all of the above steps, please scan and upload all of your documents to your volunteer profile.Step 7: Orientation session

 If you have any questions or would like more information about volunteering at NVRC, please contact: